polytechnice-si/4A_ISA_TheCookieFactory/Readme.md

 ```

 You must remark that the `Cart` is never initialized.
 This is how _dependency injection_ works.
 The container analyzes the `@EJB` annotation and will bind your local variable to an instance a component that respect this interface, at runtime. __It is not your responsibility anymore to instantiate objects when they implement EJBs__.

+To run the tests from your IDE, you must configure the environment to be _Arquillian-compliant_ (_i.e._, started inside a J2E container).
+IntelliJ users simply have to answer to the questions asked by the IDE, selecting a TomEE container when asked for.
+This also allows one to activate the debug mode while testing.
+If you decide to go for the latests versions of the different APIs (_i.e._, using SNAPSHOTs versions in your POM), there is no IDE integration provided, you'll only rely on Maven for test execution, and no debug mode will be available.

 ### Going State-less